The following are technical aspects of Bassai-dai that serve to equip a student for self-defence.

 Beyond this, the shoulder is an external muscle, which means there will be reverb when we hit something.
 In simple terms, much of the energy bounces back.
 Torso muscles in contrast are internal muscles, so there is no reverb.
 Upon striking something, all energy travels into the target with very little coming back.

 f) Quality ibuki (breathing).
 Lower grades often hold their breathe when performing multiple techniques.
 Another error is that they breathe out excessively on each technique but fail to breathe in effectively.
 Having 38 counts, Bassai-dai will leave a student who breathes poorly completely exhausted.
-As student should aim to develop a rhythm for their breathing throughout the kata whereby the breathe in just as much as they breathe out.
+Students should aim to develop a rhythm for their breathing throughout the kata whereby the breathe in just as much as they breathe out.

 Each of these are important habits for self-defence.
 Once we have these technical aspects down, we should then seek to make our body (our weapon) more explosive.
-Previously in ‘The Journey’ we likened becoming a great karate-ka to a Formula 1 racing team.
+Previously we likened becoming a great karate-ka to a Formula 1 racing team.
 To win a Formula 1 Grand Prix a Race Team needed two things:

 i) A great driver.
 It doesn’t matter how good a car is if the driver cannot handle it with control.